 Prenuptial and postnuptial agreements are perhaps the best way to circumvent unnecessary heartache and complications in divorce.
 Many individuals seek out prenuptial attorney specialists in order to plan for various futures in which a marriage may end.
 Gloria Petroni has more than 40 years of experience handling divorce cases in Reno, and she is proficient in both prenuptial and postnuptial arrangements.

-Prenuptial and postnuptial agreements serve the same basic service.
-Both are contracts entered into between spouses regarding the rights and responsibilities of both parties in the event of a divorce or death.
-Spouses need to each have his or her own lawyer to maintain the provisions of the contract are fair and can hold up in a court of law.
+Both prenuptial and postnuptial agreements are contracts between spouses concerning the rights and responsibilities of both parties in case of divorce or death.
+Each spouse needs their own individual lawyer to make sure the terms of the contract are fair to both parties and will withstand scrutiny in a court of law.

-Before you get married it may be in your best interest, as well as the best interest of your future spouse, to prepare a prenuptial agreement setting out the terms of possession of assets, control of the property, treatment of future earnings, and potential division of such if the marriage is someday dissolved.
-Prenuptial agreements are especially important for those with substantial assets or debts, stake in a business, children from a prior marriage, potential inheritances, or if there is great disparity in income between the two of you.
+It may be in the best interest of both you and your spouse to plan terms for a prenuptial contract prior to getting married.
+The possession of assets, control of property, and treatment of future earnings are all important topics to address the division of in case a divorce occurs.
+For individuals with substantial assets or debts, stake in a business, children from a prior marriage, potential inheritances, or great disparity in income, a prenuptial agreement is essential.

-Attorney Gloria Petroni works with couples who wish to establish the terms of a settlement agreement either before or after they are married, in the event that they later decide to divorce or legally separate.
-To learn more about how we can provide prenuptial and postnuptial agreements tailored to your needs, circumstances, and wishes, please contact our office today at 775-420-4221.
+Attorney Gloria Petroni works with couples who want to settle the terms of a separation before or after they are married, but prior to a legal separation.
+We can provide prenuptial and postnuptial agreements specific to your needs and circumstances — to learn more, please contact our office today at 775-420-4221.